Trustees

 In addition to leadership positions on the boards of these two organizations, Dr. Curry has held leadership positions in Ohio Nurses Association, Sigma Theta Tau International Nursing Honor Society, Society of Pediatric Nursing and the American Association for the History of Nursing.
 She has presented numerous papers at professional conferences and has authored professional articles and book chapters in a variety of publications.

-Jane Dwelly is an experienced management consultant with subject matter expertise in digital health strategy and education gained from 16 years in senior Whitehall and NHS England posts and Director and Vice President roles in global professional organisations.
+Jane Dwelly is a management consultant specialising in digital health strategy and education, with 16 years of experience in senior roles within Whitehall and NHS England, as well as Director and Vice President positions in global professional organisations.

-Commodore Ali Hofman is a serving military nurse and currently Head of the Defence Medical Services Regulator.
-She is a registered nurse, who has served in the Royal Navy Nurse since joining HMS Raleigh age 18 to undertake her initial military and subsequent nurse training at the Royal Naval Hospital Haslar.
+Commodore Ali Hofman is a serving military nurse and currently Head of the Royal Navy Medical Service and Head of Healthcare for the Royal Navy.
+She is a registered nurse, who has served in the Royal Navy since joining HMS Raleigh age 18 to undertake her initial military and subsequent nurse training at the Royal Naval Hospital Haslar.
 Her frontline clinical career was predominantly as a specialist critical care nurse.

-Prior to her current role she was in Command of the Defence Medical Rehabilitation Centre Stanford Hall and has also previously held the positions of Head of the Queen Alexandra’s Royal Naval Nursing Service and as the Nursing Advisor for Defence.
+Prior to her current role she was Head of the Healthcare Regulator for Defence within the Defence Safety Authority, which followed a period during which she was in Command of the Defence Medical Rehabilitation Centre Stanford Hall and has also previously held the positions of Head of the Queen Alexandra’s Royal Naval Nursing Service and as the Nursing Advisor for Defence.

 She has completed postgraduate studies, with an MSc in Nursing and MA in Defence Studies.
 Ali was appointed as an Associate of the Royal Red Cross in 2007 and promoted to Royal Red Cross 1st class in 2009; an award bestowed by Queen Victoria to Florence Nightingale in 1883.
 Passionate about recognition for and advancing the nursing profession she has previously served as a trustee for the Florence Nightingale foundation.